Were you injured in an accident that wasn't your fault?

 Work accident claims in Islington

-If you have suffered an injury because of your employer's actions or negligence, you should be legally entitled to make a claim.
+If you have suffered an injury because of your employer's actions or negligence, you may be legally entitled to make a claim.

-Clinical negligence describes when a patient is injured or becomes ill as the result of a GP, nurse or other health worker's carelessness.
-Quittance's expert panel of injury lawyers can help you claim compensation from the NHS hospital or private clinic that was responsible.
+Clinical negligence is the term for when a patient is injured or becomes ill as the result of a GP, nurse or other health worker's carelessness.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the private clinics and NHS trusts covering Islington, including Central and North West London NHS Foundation Trust (Central and North West London NHS Foundation Trust, 350 Euston Road, Regent's Place, London).

 The lasting effect a serious injury has is understood by Courts and insurance companies when they are working out how much compensation to pay.
 Compensation will ease the financial load on an injured person and their dependants so they can focus on recovery and rehabilitation.
 The panel of solicitor firms correspond with insurance providers, Courts and medical practitioners to ensure families affected by major accidents get medical and financial support.
 Injuries considered by the Courts to be catastrophic or serious include brain injuries, mesothelioma and major surgical negligence.